abhinavrai10/abhinavrai10/README.md

 ## A Little Bit About Me :sunglasses:

 I am a self-taught Frontend React Developer with a background in Computer Science.
 I specialized in creating accessible websites.
 I have worked on projects involving HTML, CSS, JavaScript, and React.
 I have also been working on projects involving Redux and NextJS.
+I have solved many [**Frontend Mentor**](https://www.frontendmentor.io/) challenges.

 My strength is my ability to create accessible websites.
 My focus is to continue working on expanding my skills and knowledge through real-world experience while working with cutting edge technologies.